translate/pootle/docs/server/fabric_commands.rst

 This command:

-- Creates a new blank DB using the settings provided to Fabric in the chosen environment.
+- Creates a new blank database using the settings provided to Fabric in the chosen environment

 .. note:: While running it may ask for the remote server ``root`` password or the ``sudo`` password (standard password for the remote user configured in